 Bamboo floor planks are manufactured by breaking down the stalks, cutting them into strips and fusing those strips together using high heat compression machines, which can give bamboo floors numerous different looks.
 Strand woven bamboo floors have a Janka hardness rating that is much higher than traditional wood flooring, making them extremely hard and durable.

 Laminate floors are manufactured by gluing material together, but the similarity stops there.
 Laminate is made up almost exclusively of plastics, made by adhering several layers of fiberboard (a building material made of wood fibers which have been compressed into boards), melamine (a plastic used for laminated coatings – it is made by co-polymerizing this compound with formaldehyde), and high quality photos of the type of wood the laminate is mimicking.
 The photos are laid on top of the fiberboard and glued into place with a protective plastic coat.
 The entire product is synthetic (made of plastic) so it doesn’t have the natural warmth and feel of hardwood and bamboo flooring.

-Compared to hardwood floors, the price of bamboo and laminate is more affordable to those who are on a tight budget.
+Compared to hardwood floors, the and laminate is more affordable to those who are on a tight budget.
 And, as with any building material, both options are sold within a range of prices, from very cheap to more expensive.